-Environmental Remedial Measure Reference to Location Monitoring Monitoring Mitigation Institutional Re sponsibility Issue/ Component laws /guidelines indicators Methods Costs Implementation Supervision 6.
-Constru Road side Plantation Strategy as per IRC specifications including manuring.
-Control use of pesticides/fertilizers 6.1 Impact associated with location The contractor, no later than 30 days after the issuance of the Notice to proceed will prepare and submit a Health and Safety Plan to the Engineer (CSC) for review and approval.
-This H&S will have the following but not limited to the following measures All camps should maintain Design Requirement All construction camps Location of campsites and distance from habitation, forest areas, water bodies, through traffic route and other On site observation Interaction with workers and local community Included in constructi on cost Contractor and EO MPRDC (SQC)/CS C minimum distance from following: # 500 m from habitation construction camps 6.2 Worker's Health in construction camp The location, layout and basic facility provision of each labor camp will be submitted to SQC prior to their construction.
+Environmental Remedial Measure Reference to laws Location Monitoring Monitoring Mitigation Institutional Re Issue/ Component In the event of design changes during the construction stages additional assessments including the possibility to save trees shall /guidelines indicators Methods Costs Implementation Supervision be made by the EA.
+Road side Plantation Strategy as per IRC specifications including manuring.
+Control use of pesticides/ fertilizers 6.
+Constructio -L -I I. 1 6.1 Impact associated with location The contractor, no later than 30 days after the issuance of the Notice to proceed will prepare and submit a Health and Safety Plan to the Engineer (CSC) for review and approval.
+This H&S will have the following, but not limited to the following, measures: All camps should maintain minimum distance from following: # 500 m from habitation # 500 m from water bodies where possible # 500 m from through traffic route where possible The average distance between two camps should be 50 km Design Requirement All construction camps Location of campsites and distance from habitation, forest areas, water bodies, through traffic route and other construction camps On site observation Interaction with workers and local community Included in construction cost Contractor and EO MPRDC (SQC)/CSC 6.2 Worker's Health in construction camp The location, layout and basic facility provision of each labor camp will be submitted to SQC prior to their construction.
 The construction shall commence only after approval of SQC.
 The contractor will maintain necessary living accommodation and ancillary facilities in functional and hygienic manner as approved by the EA.
 Adequate water and sanitary latrines with septic tanks attached to soak pits shall be provided.
 Preventive medical care to be provided to workers including a First-Aid kit that must be available in the camp.
-Waste disposal facilities such as dust bins must be provided in the camps and regular disposal of waste must be carried out.
-The Building and Other Construction workers (Regulation of Employment and Conditions of Service) Act 1996 and The Water (Prevention and Control of Pollution) Act, 1974 and amendments thereof All construction camps Camp health records Existence of proper first aid kit in camp site Complaints from local people Camp records Site observation Consultation with local people living nearby Part of the Contracto rs costs Contractor MPRDC (SQC)/CS C
+Waste disposal facilities such as dust bins must be provided in the camps and regular disposal of waste must be carried out . sexually transmitted diseases.
+Conditions of Service) Act 1996 and The Water (Prevention and Control of Pollution) Act, All construction camps Camp health records Existence of proper first aid kit in camp site Complaints from local people Camp records Site observation Consultation with local people living nearby Part of the Contractors costs Contractor MPRDC (SQC)/CSC